PhD in Education

 - Resume or vita

-Specialization courses in this program are delivered in online and hybrid formats.
-Required courses outside the specialization area are delivered in face-to-face format, with weekly meetings in the late afternoon or evening.
+This is not an online program.
+Educational technology courses at the doctoral level are often delivered in hybrid formats, but require a physical presence on campus each semester.
+Most of the required courses outside the specialization area are delivered in face-to-face format, with weekly meetings in the late afternoon or evening.

 Essential Reading List for All PhD Students